Antisemitism in the United States: 2023 Los Angeles shooting

-In February 2023, 28 year-old Jaime Tran shot two Jewish men when they were leaving religious services at two separate synagogues in the same predominantly Jewish neighborhood of Los Angeles, California.
+In February 2023, 28-year-old Jaime Tran shot two Jewish men when they were leaving religious services at two separate synagogues in the same predominantly Jewish neighborhood of Los Angeles, California.
 According to the police, the victims were carried to a hospital in stable condition.
 Tran was arrested by police and admitted he shot the men for being Jewish.
-Tran may be sentenced to life in prison.
+Tran, who often posted far-right antisemitic content online, may be sentenced to life in prison.